Nuri-Tas/nd-takehome/REPORT.md

 | **NoPE** | inject nothing.
 A causal decoder can still infer order because position `i` attends over a strictly longer prefix than `i-1` | relies on the model to reconstruct order |

 I trained all three specifically to test whether the positional scheme was the thing limiting proof length.
-It was not (§9.2).

 ### 5.3 Generation, and temperature

-At inference: feed the prompt, read the logits at the last position, choose a token, append, repeat until `QED`.
+At inference, we feed the prompt, read the logits at the last position, choose a token, append, repeat until `QED`.

 **Choosing** the token is where temperature enters.
 The logits become